mastodon/blog/content/posts/2024-09-30-Mastodon-4.3/index.md

 ### Helping writers and journalists

 In this version we’re introducing a new way to highlight writers and journalists on the fediverse.
-By adding a little piece of code to their websites, publishers can feature the fediverse profile of the page author in the link previews on Mastodon.
+By adding a single line to their HTML, publishers can feature the fediverse profile of the page author in the link previews on Mastodon.
 That way, when lots of different people are sharing the link, or the link is trending in the News tab, you can easily navigate to the author’s fediverse profile and follow them right from within Mastodon to receive future updates.
 Publications like The Verge and TechCrunch are already using this.

 <video src="author.mp4" autoplay playsinline muted loop class="rounded-md shadow-lg"></video>